medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 After you have done the [setup of CHT Watchdog]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}) and configured it to run [with TLS and have backups enabled]({{< relref "apps/guides/hosting/monitoring/production.md" >}}), you may want to extend it to scrape other Prometheus data sources so that Grafana can send alerts on non-CHT Core metrics.

+This guide uses example instances of CHT Core (`cht.example.com`) and CHT Watchdog (`watchdog.example.com`).
+When deploying, be sure to replace with your own hostnames.

 ### Default Flow

 Let's look at how the default deployment of Watchdog works when configured to only gather metrics from [CHT Core's monitoring API]({{< relref "apps/reference/api#get-apiv2monitoring" >}}):